keyboardio/Kaleidoscope/README.md

-In both of these cases, the [`tapDanceAction`][tdaction] will be called, with `tapDanceIndex` set to the index of the tap-dance action (as set in the keymap), the `tapCount`, and `tapDanceAction` set to either `Akela::TapDance::Interrupt`, or `Akela::TapDance::Timeout`.
-If we continue holding the key, then as long as it is held, the same function will be called with `tapDanceAction` set to `Akela::TapDance::Hold`.
-When the key is released, after either an `Interrupt` or `Timeout` action was triggered, the function will be called with `tapDanceAction` set to `Akela::TapDance::Release`.
+In both of these cases, the [`tapDanceAction`][tdaction] will be called, with `tapDanceIndex` set to the index of the tap-dance action (as set in the keymap), the `tapCount`, and `tapDanceAction` set to either `KaleidoscopePlugins::TapDance::Interrupt`, or `KaleidoscopePlugins::TapDance::Timeout`.
+If we continue holding the key, then as long as it is held, the same function will be called with `tapDanceAction` set to `KaleidoscopePlugins::TapDance::Hold`.
+When the key is released, after either an `Interrupt` or `Timeout` action was triggered, the function will be called with `tapDanceAction` set to `KaleidoscopePlugins::TapDance::Release`.

 These actions allow us to create sophisticated tap-dance setups, where one can tap a key twice and hold it, and have it repeat, for example.

 There is one additional value the `tapDanceAction` parameter can take:
-`Akela::TapDance::Tap`.
+`KaleidoscopePlugins::TapDance::Tap`.
 It is called with this argument for each and every tap, even if no action is to be triggered yet.
 This is so that we can have a way to do some side-effects, like light up LEDs to show progress, and so on.

 ## Using the plugin